vincefn/pyvkfft/README.rst

   This is not allowed for R2C transforms.
 - normalisation=0 (array L2 norm * array size on each transform) and 1 (the backward
   transform divides the L2 norm by the array size, so FFT*iFFT restores the original array)
 - unit tests for all transforms: see test sub-directory.
+Note that these take a **long** time to finish due to the exhaustive number of sub-tests.
 - Note that out-of-place C2R transform currently destroys the complex array for FFT dimensions >=2
 - tested on macOS (10.13.6) and Linux.
 - inplace transforms do not require an extra buffer or work area (as in cuFFT), unless the x